wangtao0101/react-virtualized-transfer/README.md

 Example: https://wangtao0101.github.io/react-virtualized-transfer/

 ## Motivation
-We should handle more then 10 thousands of data, but the transfer compoment in antd is very slowly when the number come to 1000
+We should handle more then 10 thousands of data, but the transfer compoment in antd is very slowly when the number comes to 1000

-## Difference from antd
+## Difference with antd
-1. react-virtualized-transfer need rowHeight prop (since react-virtualized-transfer use [react virtualized](https://github.com/bvaughn/react-virtualized))
+1. react-virtualized-transfer needs rowHeight prop (since using [react virtualized](https://github.com/bvaughn/react-virtualized))
 2. react-virtualized-transfer is fast without using [Animate](https://github.com/react-component/animate)

 ## API (not support means antd support but react-virtualized-transfer not support)